carpentries-incubator/hermes_metadata_lesson/episodes/metadata.md

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to

-- Understand metadata basics.
+- understand metadata basics,
-- Differentiate metadata from data.
+- differentiate metadata from data,
-- Differentiate the major types of metadata.
+- differentiate the major types of metadata,
-- Apply metadata concepts to practical challenges.
+- apply metadata concepts to practical challenges,
-- Recognise the role of metadata in the humanities.
+- recognise the role of metadata in the humanities.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Metadata Types, Functions, and Contexts